uxlfoundation/oneAPI-spec/source/elements/oneART/source/openvkl-spec.rst

    void vklSetString(VKLObject object, const char *name, const char *s);
    void vklSetVoidPtr(VKLObject object, const char *name, void *v);

-The exception to this rule is the ``VKLValueSelector`` object (described in the iterators section below), which has object-specific set methods.
-The reason for this is to align the C99/C++ API with the ISPC API, which can’t use a parameter method due to language limitations.

 After parameters have been set, ``vklCommit`` must be called on the object to make them take effect.

 Open VKL uses reference counting to manage the lifetime of all objects.
 Therefore one cannot explicitly “delete” any object.
 Instead, one can indicate the application does not need or will not access the given object anymore by calling